 ASK Not everyone is a financial expert.
-If you're not sure about something, ask.
+If you are not sure about something, ask.
 Before you invest in a product, research it first and read the prospectus.
-If the information you have been given is not clear, ask for clarification to ensure you're aware of both the benefits and potential risks of a transaction or investment.
+If the information you have been given is not clear, ask for clarification to ensure you are aware of both the benefits and potential risks of a transaction or investment.

-It's an unfortunate truth that fraudulent and dishonest activities do occur in the financial world.
-However, a little awareness and common sense can go a long way to protect yourself and your money from such behaviour.
+It is an unfortunate truth that fraudulent and dishonest activities do occur in the financial world.
+However, a little awareness and common sense can go a long way in protecting yourself and your money from such behaviour.
 Before entering into any financial situation, make sure to take the following into consideration:

 If the deal on offer feels unofficial then consider why that is - remember that institutions should never email you looking for account details or personal information.
 Emails requesting such information should be ignored and deleted.